 4th kyu - orange belt

 3rd kyu - brown belt

 1st Dan - black belt

-We have an aikido grading system that involves plenty of hard work, and Aikido ranks and an Aikido certificate are very difficult to achieve.
+We have an aikido grading system that involves lots of hard work.
+Our Aikido ranks and certificates are very difficult to achieve.

 Unfortunately some students hoped for an easy path through the grades, and stop training because it is so difficult to advance.
 This can be seen as a good way of filtering out the weaker students who only had one eye on their training and the other eye on their belt (ego).